etianen/django-reversion/docs/api.rst

 Following foreign key relationships
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Normally, when you save a model it will only save the primary key of any ForeignKey or ManyToMany fields.
-If you also wish to include the data of the foreign key in your revisions, pass a list of relationship names to the ``revisions.register()`` method.
+If you also wish to include the data of the foreign key in your revisions, pass a list of relationship names to the ``reversion.register()`` method.

 ::

-    revisions.register(YourModel, follow=["your_foreign_key_field"])
+    reversion.register(YourModel, follow=["your_foreign_key_field"])

 **Please note:** If you use the follow parameter, you must also ensure that the related model has been registered with django-reversion.